 A forefoot running shoe is specially designed to help the athletes to gain greater pace and hence, improve their performance.
 There is a huge variety in the quality and value of forefoot shoes but most of them are very minimalistic allowing your feet to feel as free as possible.

 As compared to other standard running shoes, they are more durable and the runners feel more comfortable while wearing these.

 Before waiting for too long, here is the list of the best running shoes for forefoot strikers.
 These shoes have been selected based on the buyer’s reviews, needs or forefoot strikers, and their durability.
 Let’s have a look, shall we?

 Table of Contents

-Brooks Transcend 7 is, no doubt, the best running shoes available for forefoot strikers.
-It is a perfect pair of shoes and can act as your everyday long run trainer or workhorse.
+Brooks Transcend 7 is, no doubt, the best running shoe available for forefoot strikers.
+It is a perfect pair of shoes and can act as your everyday long-run trainer or workhorse.
 It is because these shoes are equipped with special DNA loft cushioning that helps in providing a comfortable and softer ride for your legs.